unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 :::important Prerequisites

 - Before starting, ensure the data drive you want to replace is disabled.
 If the drive has failed (shows a red indicator), it is already disabled.
 If the drive is healthy but you want to replace it, unassign the drive and start the array once without it to force Unraid to mark it as disabled.
-- If your replacement data drive is not larger than your parity drive, use the standard <a href="/legacy/FAQ/replacing-a-data-drive.md">Replacing a Data Drive</a> procedure instead.
+- If your replacement data drive is not larger than your parity drive, use the standard [Replacing a Data Drive](#replacing-faileddisabled-disks) procedure instead.
 - This procedure is only needed for replacing data drives in an Unraid array with a disk larger than the current parity drive.
 If you only need to upgrade your parity drive, simply remove the old parity drive, add the new one, and start the array.
 Parity will rebuild automatically.
 :::